ramonmeza/AssettoCorsaModManager/README.md

 Please understand, this really is just a glorified file moving program.
 It literally works by taking the folders you put in the Mods folder and moving them to your Assetto Corsa folder.
 I made this program to abstract the work away from users, as well as make it easy to fix any problems you might have with modding Assetto Corsa.
 Please [open an issue](https://github.com/ramonmeza/AssettoCorsaModManager/issues/new) if you have any problems or recognize how I can make this better.

+## Changelog

+v0.3
+* Added select all and deselect all buttons

+v0.2
+* Added menu with links

+v0.1
+* Inital release

 ## Contributing

 Found a bug or have a feature suggestion?
 Please [open an issue](https://github.com/ramonmeza/AssettoCorsaModManager/issues/new) to tell me about it!